mozmeao/platform-docs/docs/cms.md

 This approach will not be a problem if we stick to image filter-specs from the 'approved' list.
 Note that extending the list of filter-specs is possible, if we need to.

-### I've downloaded a fresh DB and the images are missing!
+### I've downloaded a fresh DB and the images are missing

 That's expected: the images don't live in the DB, only references to them live there.
 CMS images are destined for public consumption, and Dev, Stage and Prod all store their images in a publicly-accessible cloud bucket.

 We have a tool to help you sync down the images from the relevant bucket.

-By default, the sqlite DB you can download to run bedrock locally is based on the data in Bedrock Dev.
+By default, the sqlite DB you can download to run Bedrock or Springfield locally is based on the data in Bedrock Dev or Springfield Dev.
 To get images from the cloud bucket for dev, run:

 ``` shell
 ./manage.py download_media_to_local